Home » Guides » Holders, Beneficiaries, and Backup Grantees

 Real Property Interest

 The grantee of a conservation easement is called a holder for good reason.
 The grant of conservation easement conveys a real property interest in the eased land to see that the land’s conservation values are maintained.
 The holder of this interest holds the power to block uses of the eased land inconsistent with the conservation objectives of the easement.
-The conservation easement is a vested interest, which means it cannot be taken away by anyone else.[5]
-It is a present interest, not a future interest triggered by a contingency.[6]
-It exists as a powerful asset of the holder from the moment the grant of easement is signed and delivered.
+The conservation easement is a vested interest, meaning it is immediate, permanent, and not contingent on any future events.
+It exists as a powerful interest of the holder from the moment the grant of easement is signed and delivered.

 Easement Management Responsibilities

 Simply holding the power to block land uses inconsistent with conservation purposes is not enough; the conservation easement must be managed on an ongoing basis to maintain its viability and effectiveness.
-Easement management responsibilities, whether dictated by the terms of the grant or by the operation of the law, typically include the duty to monitor the eased property; to keep permanent records of changes in the eased property from baseline documentation; to respond to landowner requests to determine whether a proposed activity is inconsistent with the grant or to interpret the grant covenants as applied to changed circumstances; to review landowner plans and make recommendations to further the conservation purposes of the easement; to consider whether changes to grant covenants further the conservation purposes of the easement; and, when a land use occurs or is threatened that is inconsistent with the conservation purposes of the conservation easement, to wield the power to block it.
+Easement management responsibilities typically include the duty to monitor the eased property; to keep permanent records of changes in the eased property from baseline documentation; to respond to landowner requests to determine whether a proposed activity is inconsistent with the grant or to interpret the grant covenants as applied to changed circumstances; to review landowner plans and make recommendations to further the conservation purposes of the easement; to consider whether changes to grant covenants further the conservation purposes of the easement; and, when a land use occurs or is threatened that is inconsistent with the conservation purposes of the conservation easement, to wield the power to block it.

 Easement Holder's Relationship with Landowners